ajzno26/subnetCalculator/README.md

 It converts a string (IP address) to a long value, and performs bitwise operations to calculate netmask, network address, and broadcast address.
 It converts the long value back to a string value to print statements.

 ## Instructions
-Clone the repository in your local terminal and cd into the subnetCalculator directory.
+Clone the repository in your local terminal

     $ git clone git@github.com:ajzno26/subnetCalculator.git

+cd into the subnetCalculator directory

     $ cd subnetCalculator

 Makefile to build the application

     $ make

-Provide a CIDR value when running the java application in the terminal.
+Provide a CIDR notation subnet when running the java application in the terminal.

 For example,